 The new bike still features a 1.5″ tapered carbon steerer, BB386 bottom bracket, an integrated seatmast design with an aero 2-bolt post clamp, flat mount disc brakes, and a new set of hidden levers for the 12mm thru-axles.

 The new G8 Disc will be offered in three complete bike build sharing the same updated frameset and integrated ACR aero cable routing system.
 The 9000€ top-level G8 Disc 7.5 will get a Shimano Dura-Ace Di2 groupset, a one-piece FSA Metron 5D ACR carbon bar & stem, K-Force carbon cranks, and 40mm deep Vision Trimax carbon wheels.

 The middle 6000€ G8 Disc 7.0 swaps to Ultegra Di2, then featuring a two-piece FSA ACR cockpit with an alloy NS stem & carbon SLK compact bar, K-Force carbon cranks, and gets BH’s own 50mm deep Evo carbon wheels.

 The most affordable new bike, the 4000€ G8 Disc 6.5 will stick with a mechanical Ultegra groupset, an alloy ACR bar & alloy ACR Energy bar that still features fully internal cable routing, then a set of Shimano RS370 alloy wheels.

 The new bikes and details are up on the BH website now, but can’t yet be ordered.
-They are being race at the Tour de France right now, though.
+They are being raced at the Tour de France right now, though.
 Final retail availability has not yet been announced.
 But we expect the bike to hit shops this autumn.